fsefu/intelligent_chatbot_with_scraping/README.md

 Back-end: Flask (Python) and Node.js (JavaScript)
 Database: MySQL

+## Features

+- **Real-Time Data Retrieval:** Access up-to-date information from the web.
+Our chatbot seamlessly scrapes data from websites to keep you informed.

+- **Interactive Conversations:** Engage in meaningful conversations.
+Powered by NLP, our chatbot understands context and delivers relevant responses.

+- **User Feedback Collection:** Share your feedback to help us improve.
+Your insights drive the chatbot's continuous development.

+- **Unanswered Query Reporting:** The chatbot intelligently reports unanswered queries to administrators, enabling constant improvement.

+- **Admin Dashboard:** Administrators have full control.
+Monitor interactions, review feedback, and manage the chatbot's performance.

+- **Broken Link/Issue Reporting:** Report issues for prompt resolution, ensuring a seamless user experience.

+- **Easy Data Addition and Training:** Admins can expand the chatbot's knowledge base via a user-friendly GUI, maintaining accurate responses.

 **Getting Started**

 To deploy and run the Intelligent Chatbot, follow these steps: